-The Board of Directors has overall responsibility for the establishment and oversight of the Company's risk management framework.
+The Board has overall responsibility for the establishment and oversight of the Company's risk management framework.
 The Board has approved a policy of compliance and risk management to suit the risk profile of the Company.

 The Company's risk management focuses on the major areas of market risk, credit risk and operation risk.
-Authority flows from the Board of Directors to the Risk Committee which are integral to the management of risk.
+Authority flows from the Board to the Risk Committee which is integral to the management of risk.